-- (vii) If the Employer refuses the request, the written response must detail the reasons for the refusal.

-- (viii) Flexible work and leave arrangements include but are not limited to:

 - (a) make up time;

-- (b) flexi time:
+- (b) flexi time;

 - (c) time in lieu;

 - (d) leave without pay;

 - (e) annual leave;

 - (f) part-time work;

 - (g) job share arrangements;

 - (h) variations to ordinary hours and rosters;

 - (i) purchased additional annual leave arrangements;

 - (j) working from home arrangements; and

 - (k) arrangements to accommodate breastfeeding women.

 - (ix) The terms of agreed changes to working arrangements, including flexible work and leave arrangements shall be in writing and may be varied from time to time, by agreement, to suit the specific needs of either party.

-23. PHASED RETIREMENT
+24. PHASED RETIREMENT